-The ProForm Smart Strider 735 is appealing because it utilizes patented features found on the more expensive commercial elliptical trainers.
-Yet, the ProForm Smart Strider 735 usually sells for only $799.
+The ProForm Smart Strider 695 is appealing because it utilizes patented features found on the more expensive commercial elliptical trainers.
 It incorporates a rear drive design, which many feel is superior to the front drive design.
 With a rear drive the elliptical path of the pedals create a ergonomically ideal stride that feels more natural and comfortable.

 The incline feature is based on a patent from Precor.
 There are a number of ellipticals with the ability to incline, but what makes this design unique is when you raise the incline you maintain a true elliptical motion.
 Other brands, in order to get around the patent, end up distorting the elliptical motion.
 This results in a less efficient workout that can cause strain to your joints.
 (Note: Many ellipticals at this price have manual incline adjustment.)

-iFit Live — I could write a lengthy review just on iFit Live.
+iFit Coach Ready — We could write a lengthy review just on iFit Live.
 In a nutshell, it’s the most innovative motivational technology found on an exercise equipment – period.
 It’s available for both ellipticals and treadmills.
 What it does is allow your elliptical to communicate with the Internet.

 There are primarily two features.
 First, you can go to iFit.com and create a personal account that defines your fitness goals like losing weight or toning up. iFit Live then downloads personal training programs geared towards your fitness goals.
-The program includes audio coaching from professional fitness trainers like Jillian Michaels.
 Your progress is tracked on your personal ifitlive.com account, so you can monitor your progress.
 To ensure you have the most routes to success, iFit includes an extensive on-demand video library.
 Or, if you prefer something a little more interactive, join a live class and get tips and motivation as you go.
 In either case, the program will adjust the resistance and incline on your machine to keep you on track.

 Easy Assembly — Often when you read customer reviews of ellipticals they discuss how complicated and time consuming the assembly was.
 ProForm has addressed this issue with the ProForm Smart Strider 735 and designed it so you can assemble it in 4 easy steps.
-Having assembled my share of fitness equipment, I can tell you this is a real bonus.
+Having assembled our share of fitness equipment, we can tell you this is a real bonus.

 18″ Stride Length — A comfortable stride length for average height individual.